Concerns and controversies at the 2012 Summer Olympics: Eligibility of athletes suspended for doping

-The rulings led to calls from the IOC to include a provision similar to the Osaka Rule in the next Anti-Doping Code, which would be in effect by the 2016 Summer Olympics.

 Women participants and the hijab

 After an initial dispute, the IOC and associated sports organizations allowed women to participate in the games as athletes or officials while wearing hijabs.
 According to the Associated Press, religious clerics and religious activists in some countries wanted more modest uniforms.

 According to Sports Illustrated, critics charged that allowing the headgear violated IOC Rule 50 which prohibits religious displays in Olympic venues and that countries which required the headgear for their female representatives were practicing gender apartheid and claimed that this should require the same stand that the IOC took against South African apartheid by banning that country from the Olympics for 21 years.
 A group called London 2012: Justice for Women protested the IOC's allowance of the hijab by placing a copy of the Olympic charter into a coffin and then throwing it off Westminster Bridge, while a band played funeral music.

 Sponsors

 Healthy eating

 There was criticism that companies that produce junk food or otherwise unhealthy foods and drinks were major sponsors of the Olympics, notably McDonald's, Coca-Cola, Cadbury and Heineken, which seemingly conflicts with the Olympian ideal of health and wellness.
 Critics included the Chief Medical Officer of Wales, Tony Jewell, and the head of sports science of the GB Team.
 The London Assembly passed a motion calling for a ban on junk food sponsors.

 The sponsors were defended on the grounds that they provided a significant income for the event.
 Jacques Rogge, President of the IOC, acknowledged concerns but noted the importance of sponsorship money and said that the issue of obesity had been raised with such sponsors.
 McDonald's and Coca-Cola also defended their involvement, stating that healthy eating was the responsibility of the individual to make their own purchasing choices.
 LOCOG's policy for food provision stated a number of aims including diversity, hygiene, health and nutrition and sustainability.